 Image via Pixabay

 Cremation is also argued against in Judaism.
 The Talmud specifically addresses cremation more than once, again favoring the traditional route of burial.
-Ultimately, it concludes that burial is a religious obligation and when cremation occurs, that obligation has not been met.
+It concludes that burial is a religious obligation and when cremation occurs, that obligation has not been met.
 One Talmudic legend depicts Titus ordering his corpse to be cremated and his ashes scattered in order to escape God’s judgment.
 Thus, it is often inferred that anyone requesting cremation demonstrates a lack of belief in resurrection and in God’s judgment.

 However, some disagree with the logic that cremation interferes with God’s abilities and plans of resurrection.
 This stance argues that if burial is the “correct” method, it implies that God can restore bodies that have decomposed naturally.
 If He can overcome decomposition, and is in fact all-powerful, why wouldn’t He be able to overcome a body that has been cremated?
 Cremation doesn’t have to mean disregarding God and His plans; instead, it can serve as a direct correlation to your beliefs and personal relationship with Him.

 The use of crematoriums during the Holocaust adds another especially delicate issue to Judaism and cremation.
 Many, understandably so, view cremation as disrespectful in light of the thousands of Jewish prisoners whose bodies were desecrated by the Nazis in this way.
 Because this is such a personal, sensitive issue, if a loved one cites this reasoning, tread lightly.
 Remind him or her that your own cremation will be performed in a controlled environment by a trained, respectful professional.
 It may even be beneficial to allow your loved one to help choose a funeral home or crematorium; that way, he or she can speak to the director and know exactly who will help put you to rest.
-Gently remind your family member that while those who perished in the Holocaust weren’t given a traditional burial, you have no doubt that God still welcomed them with open arms and that He will do the same for you.
+Gently remind your family member that while those who perished in the Holocaust weren’t given a traditional burial, you have no doubt that God still welcomed them with open arms and will do the same for you.